nadelstein/GOLD806/all_class_resources/Module1-Hurricanes/806-edss-day1-part1.md

   - The official Atlantic hurricane season runs from June through November, but occasionally storms form outside those months.

-  - September is the most common month for hurricanes making landfall in the U.S., followed by August and October (based on 1851 to 2015 data)
+  - September is the most active month (where most of the hurricanes occur), followed by August, and October (based on 1851 to 2015 data).

-  - A typical year has 12 named storms, six hurricanes, and three major hurricanes.
+  - A typical year has 12 named storms, including six hurricanes of which three become major hurricanes (category 3, 4, and 5).

   - No hurricanes made U.S. landfall before June and after November during the period studied (1851 to 2015 data).